gmvoit/just-the-docs/descriptions/FittingData.md

 A primordial atmosphere has $\mu_{\rm H} = 1.33$.
 An atmosphere with solar abundance ratios has $\mu_{\rm H} = 1.42$.

 {: .note}
 Some of the observational constraints on $N_{\rm H}$ and its dependence on $r_\perp$ around galaxies like the Milky Way come from circumgalactic clouds that absorb UV light from background quasars.
 Photoionization modeling is necessary for determining $N_{\rm H}$ and its uncertainty range from those observations.
-Also, the fraction of gas without a UV absorption signature is often unknown, meaning that column density contraints derived from those observations are usually lower limits on $N_{\rm H} (r_\perp)$.
+Also, the fraction of gas without a UV absorption signature is often unknown, meaning that column density contraints derived from UV observations should be treated as lower limits on $N_{\rm H} (r_\perp)$.

 #### Electron Column Density